microsoft-dx/angular2-fundamentals/1.Setting-Up/README.md

-# Module 1: Configuration & Routing
+# Module 1: Setting Up

 In this module we will install Angular 2 and get it set up to a basic configuration, based on their own [quickstart](https://angular.io/guide/quickstart).